 To join the Google Search Console you first need to have a Google account and personal domain address.
 Once you've done that and have access to the tool, add your website address as a property in the console.
 Of course, Google asks for verification to confirm that you are the owner of the website listed.

 Choose 'URL prefix' as the verification method, which should give you a code that looks similar to this: "googlef52f1d814b8972e9.html".

 Copy the file name and paste it in your Voog console, in the 'Content > SEO' menu.
-When you scroll down on the SEO page you can find the field for 'Google Search Console verification code' and enter the code there.
+When you scroll down on the SEO page, you can find the 'Google Search Console verification code' field and enter the code there.

 Once you've done that, you should see a confirmation in the Google Search Console in a little while.

 Google also offers another free service called Google Webmaster Tools (GWT).
 We recommend using it because it allows you to:

 Submit your site to Google

 Control updating rate and force Google to revisit your site (by re-submitting your sitemap.xml file)